 - Understand and discuss current trends and skills in the industry

 - Learn about developing specific skills to make yourself more marketable

 - Be enrolled as an undergraduate student in UIC’s College of Engineering

-- Complete the Student application, a mandatory online orientation video and survey
+- Complete the Student application and a mandatory online orientation training

-- Complete 2 check-in surveys during the 5 months of the Program and a final summary at the end of March
+- Complete 2 online check-in surveys during the 5 months of the Program and a final online summary at the end of March

-- Maintain communication & set up meetings with your mentor at least once a month during the program (October- March)
+- Maintain communication & set up in person, phone or Skype meetings at least once a month (October- March)